Cohomology of Quaternionic Foliations and Orbifolds: Abstract

 \section{Abstract}

-Starting with a concise review of quaternionic geometry and quaternion K{\"a}hler manifolds, we define a transversely quaternion K{\"a}hler foliation.
+Starting with a concise review of quaternionic geometry and quaternionic K{\"a}hler manifolds, we define a transversely quaternionic K{\"a}hler foliation.
 Then we formulate and prove the foliated versions of the now classical results of V.Y.
-Kraines and A Fujiki on the cohomology of quaternion K{\"a}hler manifolds.
-Finally, as any orbifold can be realized as the leaf space of a suitably defined Riemannian foliation we reformulate our results for quaternion orbifolds.
+Kraines and A. Fujiki on the cohomology of quaternionic K{\"a}hler manifolds.
+Finally, as any orbifold can be realized as the leaf space of a suitably defined Riemannian foliation, we reformulate our results for quaternionic orbifolds.